Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/09_advanced_galois.typ

 == Composing Multiple Domains

-For more than two domains, reduced products generalize.
+For more than two domains:

 #definition(title: "Multi-Domain Reduced Product")[
   Given domains $A_1, ..., A_n$ with abstractions $alpha_i$ and concretizations $gamma_i$, the reduced product is: